Botox Injections: Uses, Side Effects And Interactions

 • Dry Eyes: Temporary dryness or irritation of the eyes occurs, particularly in individuals receiving Botox injections for eyelid or eye muscle conditions.

-• Sore Throat: Some people experience a sore throat following Botox injections, which typically resolves without intervention.
+• Sore Throat: Some people experience a sore throat following Botox injections, which resolves without intervention.

 Serious Side Effects

-• Allergic Reactions: While rare, allergic reactions to Botox occur, presenting as skin rash, itching, swelling of the face, or difficulty breathing.
+• Allergic Reactions: Rare allergic reactions to Botox occur, such as skin rash, itching, swelling of the face, or difficulty breathing.
 These require immediate medical attention.

 • Spread of Toxin Effects: In rare cases, the toxin in Botox spreads beyond the injection site, causing symptoms such as muscle weakness, difficulty swallowing or breathing, or urinary retention.
 These are serious side effects and require prompt medical evaluation.